Support the Café

 Bishop Jon Bruno, Bishop of the Diocese of Los Angeles, ordained Scott Claasen in a laundromat.
-Claasen was sponsored by Thad’s, an experimental community of the Episcopal Diocese.
-From their
+Claasen was sponsored by Thad’s, an experimental community of

 …the fastest-growing category seems to be that of the “spiritual but not religious”–people who have a sense of connection with a higher power and want to share it with others, without signing up to formal rules or beliefs.
 Generally, religion seems to do best at the extremes: either rigorously conservative or free and easy.

 Believing that the ways of academic specilization and business-style management is leaving the church bereft, the Dean and faculty of General Seminary are embarking on an experiment to integrate theological education with the daily, lived experience of the church.
 They are calling this exploration “The Way of Wisdom.”

 We hear a lot about how our congregations are not museums, but congregations can learn from some small local history museums near Boston have reinvented themselves, creating sustainable institutions that are going against two decades of decline for museums nationwide.

 The Episcopal Café seeks to be an independent voice, reporting and reflecting on the Episcopal Church and the Anglican tradition.
 The Café is not a platform of advocacy, but it does aim to tell the story of the church from the perspective of Progressive Christianity.
 Our collective sympathy, as the Café, lies with the project of widening the circle of inclusion within the church and empowering all the baptized for the role to which they have been called as followers of Christ.